gitmaus1/kest2/README.md

-1. Why is it important to protect all accounts with strong passwords?
+1. Why is it important to protect all accounts with strong passwords?<br>
 Type your answers here. anars er hægt að brjotast in í tölvuna<br>